am-stewart/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Please answer the following questions below, you may edit the readme file to include your answers below the question.

 1. How would you describe acessibility on the web to someone new to programming?
+Accessibility on the web is taking into account certain features that make using the web easier for people with limitations (ie blind).
+There are things you can do with your code to make your website easier for people to use.

 2. Talk about 3 different things you can do to ensure your website is accessible.
+To make your website more accessible you should use semantic HTML to help a screen reader, you can also pay attention to your background/font colors and make sure they are easily readable and not too harsh, and another thing you should do is use scalable measurements.

 3. How would you explain the concept of a variable to someone new to programming?
+A variable is like a container that you can use to store and access data.

 4. What is the purpose of using functions in code?
+Using functions allows you to use your data in a certain way and then repeat it as often as you need to without having to rewrite all the code.

 5. How do you access a key inside of an object inside of an array?
+You would access it by calling the object at whatever index you are looking for inside the array and then using dot notation to access the key.
+For example, array[i].key

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.